 "Our far-reaching research emphasizes the importance of separating the lithium-ion batteries from the car's crumple zones and the passenger compartment," said Jan Ivarsson.
 "This is the same safety approach we apply with regard to the fuel tank in a conventional car.
 Another challenge is to reinforce the crumple zones at the front where the smaller motor occupies less space than usual."

 In the Volvo C30 Electric the batteries are fitted in the traditional fuel tank position and in the tunnel area.
 The batteries are robustly encapsulated.
 Beams and other parts of the car's structure around the battery pack are reinforced.
 All the cables are shielded for maximum protection.

 The crash sensor in the car also controls the fuses - and power is cut in 50 milliseconds in a collision by the same signal that deploys the airbags.

 The system has several fuses that cut directly if an earth fault is detected, such as a damaged cable coming into contact with the body frame.

 In a conventional car, the combustion engine helps distribute the incoming collision forces.
 In the C30 Electric this task is performed by a reinforced frontal structure that also helps absorb the increased collision energy created as a result of the car's added weight.

-The crash-tested cars are part of a rigorous test programme that also includes a large number of virtual crashes.
+The crash-tested cars are part of a rigorous test program that also includes a large number of virtual crashes.
 Individual components and systems are also tested individually.

-"For us, the technology behind electric power is yet another exciting challenge in our drive to build the safest cars in the world," explains Jan Ivarsson.
+"For us, the technology behind electric power is yet another exciting challenge in our drive to build the safest cars in the world," explained Jan Ivarsson.